 Watch this video to learn more about the causes and consequences of gingivitis.
 Gingivitis occurs when bacteria-containing plaque builds up on the teeth and irritates the gums.
 The result is that your gums become swollen, red, and painful.
 Brush your teeth with an anti-gingivitis toothpaste and soft bristled toothbrush as part of your at-home treatment for gingivitis.
 In addition, be sure to visit your dentist regularly for a dental hygiene examination and cleaning.

-Do you have tooth pain near Kendall?
+Experiencing tooth pain?
 A toothache can really put a damper on your day, and may indicate that you need to see your dentist for an oral health examination.
 Read on to learn more about some of the common causes of toothaches.

 When bacteria start forming holes, called cavities, in your tooth enamel, you may feel pain related to the tooth decay.
 It’s important that your dentist clean out and fill these cavities to prevent the progression of tooth decay.
 In order to prevent dental decay and the pain that comes along with it, you should maintain a good daily oral hygiene routine.
 This includes brushing your teeth twice a day, flossing daily, and seeing your dentist on a regular basis.
 In addition, avoid consuming sugary foods and drinks in order to keep dental bacteria at bay.